Ice Hook Racking

-Most people rack their hooks on the back of the harness out of habit, after all when they first came out they were pretty esoteric and that’s where esoteric gear goes.
-Actually it’s better to place the hooks where they can be more easily seen and handled (on the side), putting other gear that can be easily idenfied, like hexs and exstenders round the back instead.
+Most people rack their hooks on the back of the harness out of habit, after all, when they first came out they were pretty esoteric and that’s where esoteric gear goes.
+Actually, it’s better to place the hooks where they can be more easily seen and handled (on the side), putting other gear that can be easily identified, like Hexs and extenders around the back instead.

 The best tool for racking hooks is a plastic racking clip like the Petzl Caritool, which will allow several hooks to be carried, and allows you to easily sort through and remove the hook you want (due to the small lip at the top of the Caritool).

-Personally I’d avoid buying a hook who sling is too short or stiff so that you’re unable to clip the slings karabiner through the top hole.
+Personally, I’d avoid buying a hook whose sling is too short or stiff so that you’re unable to clip the slings karabiner through the top hole.